elenadfm19/Music_Box_Web_App/README.md

 # 🎵 Music Box Web App

-A React application that lets you search for songs via the Shazam API, view search results, add songs to a playlist, and watch YouTube videos of those songs — all in one place.
+This React application allows you to look for songs, add them to a playlist, and access links to their videos on Youtube.

 ## 🚀 Features

 - 🔍 **Live search** for songs using the Shazam API
 - 📋 **Search results list** with song metadata
 - ➕ **Add to Playlist** feature
-- ▶️ **YouTube video integration** for playlist items
+- ▶️ **YouTube video access link** for items on the playlist using the Youtube API
 - ⚡ Fast and responsive user interface built with React

 ## 🖼️ Demo